canonical/ubuntu-pro-docs/start-here.rst

 General account setup
 ~~~~~~~~~~~~~~~~~~~~~

+Instructions on accessing the Ubuntu Pro websites, including troubleshooting guidance for common issues.

 .. toctree::
    :maxdepth: 1

    Account setup <account-setup>
    Troubleshooting common account problems <account-problems>

+.. _set-up-pro:

 Setting up the Ubuntu Pro services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How-to guides on setting up the Ubuntu Pro client and attaching it to your token.

 .. toctree::
    :maxdepth: 1